Virginia Tillou: Major works and notable exhibits

 She exhibited her still lives and portraits in the Albright Art Gallery in 1954.
 In 1967 she accepted a commission to make a 40 foot high mural in interior entrance of the New York State Masonic Administration Building in Utica, New York.
 In 1982, she had a solo exhibition of her still lived at Rutland Gallery in London, much of the show sold to European collectors.
 In 1985, she had a solo exhibit titled "Tabletops and Portraits" at Burchfield Penney Art Center.
 The show featured portraits of various Buffalo residents.
 Her paintings appeared in the collections of Buffalo City Hall, Graphic Controls Corp., Andre Maurois and Andy Williams.

 Work with art associations

 Tillou was an active member of art associations.
 From 1981 to 1983 she was on the board of directors for the Albright-Knox Art Gallery.
-She was a chairwoman for Members Gallery, Women’s Advisory Council and the Allentown Association.
+She was a chairwoman for Members Gallery, Women's Advisory Council and the Allentown Association.
 She was a member of the Friends of the School of Architecture and Environmental Design at University at Buffalo, the Main-Genesee Task Design Group for Buffalo Revitalization, Buffalo Landmark and Preservation Board and the Niagara Frontier Landmark Society.
 Tillou served as the president and vice president for Patteran Artists.

 Family life

-She married Manley B. Tillou and had three sons, Manley B. II, Peter H., Dana E. Manley B Tillou died in 1973.
+She married Manley B. Tillou and had three sons.